tamasjung/maker/README.md

 A Clojure library to explore dependency injection technique in a functional way.

-* For data transformation applications it helps creating
-    * more pure functions
-    * more orthogonal functions
 * It is
   * a macro;
   * experimental!!!
-  * is influenced by
+  * influenced by
     * old dependency injection frameworks
     * goal oriented programming
     * declerative programming
     * build tools
 * It is not
   * a backtrack to OOP
-  * is not a build automation specific tool but probably it would be easy to use for
+  * a build automation specific tool but probably it would be easy to use for

 ##Features